Utsav0702/MRS/README.md

----------------Movie Recommendation System(MRS)--------------
+Movie Recommendation System(MRS);
-Dataset is downloaded from official kaggle site. this dataset includes 10300+ movies including 105300+ ratings
+Dataset is downloaded from official kaggle site.;
+this dataset includes 10300+ movies including 105300+ ratings;
 -------------------------------------------------------------
 This Movie Recommendation System can give you:
 1. Highest Rated Movies